febinmathew-xd/vendor-management-system/README.md

     - With canceled deliveries.
     - Accurate calculation if pending orders exists.
     - Recalculate and update metrics if any of the non pending purchase orders gets deleted.
-    - checking if any other field updations not affecting metrics
+    - checking if any other field updations not affecting metrics.

 - #### Average Response Time
   - ##### Tests :